christopherritter/Encoding-Liminal-Space/Chapter-3_Observer-Function.md

 A single generation tells you what the system produced.
 Multiple iterations tell you how the system responds to your specifications.
 This responsiveness—the pattern of how the system reacts across multiple similar prompts—is the deep map of your territory.

 When you generate multiple outputs with identical prompt and identical parameters but different random seeds, observe the variation.
 The outputs will share core characteristics—they will recognize the same concept, manifest similar layout, activate similar learned patterns—but will diverge in specific details: lighting variations, perspective angles, specific object arrangements.
 This coherent variation teaches you how densely the territory clusters around your specification.
+Dense clustering means training data encoded that pattern reliably.
+Sparse clustering means that pattern exists but represents an edge case or rare configuration.

 Each feedback cycle follows a pattern: **State** current understanding of territory responsiveness → **Intervention** specific parameter or prompt adjustment → **Observation** documented manifestation changes → **Interpretation** what this teaches about territory → **Next hypothesis** what to test next.
 Loop through this cycle.
 Each iteration accumulates understanding.
 After three cycles, patterns begin to emerge.
 After five cycles, you possess explicit knowledge of how your specific territory responds to manipulation.